PON1 gene and Antioxidant Needs

 Our body cells constantly produce free radicals as a reaction to internal body and environmental pressures and stresses.

-Since these free radicals are reactive oxygen species, they are naturally countered by antioxidants produced by the body itself.
+Since these free radicals are reactive oxygen species, the antioxidants naturally counter them.

 Antioxidants are neutralizers of these free radicals and can be obtained by consuming foods that are rich in them.

 In individuals who are healthy and disease-free, there is a balance of antioxidants that counter the effects of the reactive free radicals.

 |rs662||C||Risk of antioxidant needs|

 SNP rs854560 is a polymorphism that is present on the PON1 gene associated with antioxidant needs.